UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 After creating and exposing a route in OpenShift in the usual manner, you can then add an annotation to the route specifying the IP address(es) that you would like to whitelist.

 > [!IMPORTANT]
-> Whitelisting a IP address automatically blacklists everything else.
+> Whitelisting an IP address automatically blacklists everything else.

 You apply the annotation to a route in the following manner:

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="<ip_address>"

-> [!IMPORTANT]
-> You must do this for every route that you wish to apply the whitelisting to.

 ## Examples